 Key Contributions

-- Introduces the concepts of the “Tate-space” and “ambient ideology” to describe how deplatformed figures persist through distributed, atmospheric circulation rather than coordinated influencer networks.
+- Introduces the concepts of the “Tate-space” and “ambient ideology” to describe how deplatformed figures persist through distributed, atmospheric circulation rather than coordinated influence networks.

-- Distinguishes this from Lewis’s Alternative Influence Network model by showing a larger, less coordinated, more entrepreneurial “content delivery system.”
+- Distinguishes this configuration from Lewis’s (2018) Alternative Influence Network, showing a larger, less coordinated, more entrepreneurial “content delivery system.”

-- Empirically documents the structural mismatch between YouTube’s “freshness”-oriented recommendation system and its moderation capacity, with removal lagging systematically behind viral exposure.
+- Empirically documents the tension between YouTube’s recommendation “freshness” mandate and its moderation capacity, showing removal lags systematically behind viral exposure.

 - Refines the concept of replatforming to include interpretive, aesthetic, and “memecry”-style reworking by non-ideological content entrepreneurs.

-- Shows that deplatforming as governance addresses individual accounts but not the vernacular diffusion of ideology across the platform.
+- Extends platform governance scholarship by arguing that deplatforming addresses individual accounts but not the vernacular and cultural diffusion of ideology.

 Methods